xianniu-plus/xianniu-plus/docs/en-US/guide/theming.md

 import vue from '@vitejs/plugin-vue'
 // You can also use unplugin-vue-components
 // import Components from 'unplugin-vue-components/vite'
-// import { ElementPlusResolver } from 'unplugin-vue-components/resolvers'
+// import { XianniuPlusResolver } from 'unplugin-vue-components/resolvers'

-// or use unplugin-element-plus import ElementPlus from 'unplugin-element-plus/vite'
+// or use unplugin-xianniu-plus import XianniuPlus from 'unplugin-xianniu-plus/vite'

 export default defineConfig({
   resolve: {